A pregnancy update at 26 weeks pregnant…

 It’s because I’m high-risk, in a way that has nothing to do with the stock market, live electrical cables, or fantastically 80’s films starting Tom Cruise (unfortunately).

-There’s a full definition of high-risk pregnancies over on TalkMum, but it applies to lots of people for a whole multitude of different reasons (anyone else?).
+High risk applies to lots of people for a whole multitude of different reasons (anyone else?).
 Mine are an underactive thyroid and blood that’s predisposed to clotting.

 So what impact does this have on pregnancy?
 For me, it means I’m under consultant-lead care, and see specialists and an obstetrician as well as a normal midwife.
 It means more medication and extra growth scans.
 So we all yo-yo to and fro between medical appointments and blood tests.
 I also have to give myself daily injections until six weeks after birth.
 It was why I had a slightly bumpy ride first time, and why I’m amazed – and slightly suspicious – that it’s all going so smoothly now.